dmd-program/dmd-100-sp18/topics/interaction_design.md

 ## Affordance theory

-Affordance theory is concerned with the idea that the possibility for action is embedded in objects and shapes.
-Therefore, affordances imply to the user what can be done.
-It can be argued that good design makes affordances explicit, for instance a coffee mug with a handle is explicitly telling the user that it can be picked up by hand, and will be safe from hot temperatures.
-Poor affordance design can be found in certain doors, which do not make it clear which way a door should swing.
+Affordance theory is concerned with the idea that the possibility for action is embedded in objects and shapes. **Affordances** are the things that can be achieved with the object in question.
+Designers spend a great deal of time perfecting signifiers, so they may communicate what affordances exist very explicitly.
+For instance a coffee mug with a handle is explicitly telling the user (signifying) that it can be picked up by hand (affordance), and will be safe from hot temperatures (another affordance).
+Doors with improperly designed signifiers do not make it clear which way a door should swing.

-Rather famously, Don Norman rants about poorly design doors in the book, "The Design of Everyday Things."
+Rather famously, Don Norman was so put off by bad doors that he wrote the book, "The Design of Everyday Things."

-See this VOX video for a more entertaining take on the subject: https://www.youtube.com/watch?v=yY96hTb8WgI
+An excerpt from _The Design of Everyday Things: Revised and Expanded Edition_, page 11,

+> The term affordance refers to the relationship between a physical object and a person (or for that matter, any interacting agent, whether animal or human, or even machines and robots).
+An affordance is a relationship between the properties of an object and the capabilities of the agent that determine just how the object could possibly be used.
+A chair affords (“is for”) support and, therefore, affords sitting.
+Most chairs can also be carried by a single per- son (they afford lifting), but some can only be lifted by a strong person or by a team of people.
+If young or relatively weak people cannot lift a chair, then for these people, the chair does not have that affordance, it does not afford lifting.

+From Norman's description, we can start to see the relationship between semiotics and universal design.

 # Citation